 - Drum kit

-The school has a String Ensemble, two Jazz Bands, a Choir, Marimba Band and a Drum line to support this programme.
-Rehearsal times for 2019 are as follows:
+The school has a String Ensemble, two Jazz Bands, a Chamber Choir and Marimba Band to support this programme.

 An outstanding feature of the school is how it embraces music performances with encouragement and enthusiasm.
 We provide many opportunities for our students and ensembles to perform.
 They include the following: